gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "It's too big..."
 Noxy whimpered.

 "Sh!"
-Thokmay hissed urgently, his eyes wide.
+Private Thokmay hissed urgently, his eyes wide.

 Noxy put a hand on a nearby tree to steady herself.
 The bark was cold and damp but reassuringly solid.
 The little beads of sap under her palm were frozen nearly solid but still sticky.
 She took a deep, shaky breath.
 She was *not* going to throw up.
-"I'm all right," she told Thokmay, smiling weakly.
+"I'm all right," she told Private Thokmay, smiling weakly.
 "Just...  just a headache."
 Somewhere nearby, a sapsucker chirped uncertainly.
 A squirrel chattered in response and then she heard a faint, frightened voice calling for help somewhere in the distance.

-"Did you hear that?" she whispered to Thokmay.
+"Did you hear that?" she whispered to Private Thokmay.
 He held a fist up beside his ear, his eyes still scanning the trees around them.

 "I don't know what that means!" she whispered angrily.
 "Did you hear someone?"

 "No!" the young soldier whispered back.
 "Now please, honored, be quiet.
 I'm sure someone is watching us."

 "I don't think it's a someone," Noxy whispered, too quietly for him to hear.
 "I think it's the forest."
 But that couldn't be right.
 They were on a trail, near